ama4ri/nfs_client/README.md

 $${\color{red}Attention!}$$

-When you add mount point in case of autofs it have to be a relative path!!!
+When you add mount point in case of autofs, it have to be a relative path!!!

 ### Default